axone-protocol/docs/docs/faq/faq.md

 ## What is the Law-Stone smart contract in a few words?

-The Law-Stone is a highly versatile smart contract designed to apply and enforce legislative rules, including Zone rules, Consents, and Agreements.
+The Law-Stone is a highly versatile smart contract designed to apply and enforce legislative rules, including zone rules, Consents, and Agreements.
 It offers extraordinary adaptability and can be utilized in any blockchain within the Cosmos ecosystem that seeks to establish robust and flexible on-chain governance systems.
 With its exceptional proficiency in evaluating logical rules, Law-Stone can be applied across various use cases.

 The smart contract has two sides: